-The specialist teachers in the Learning Support department see a considerable number of students during their time in the Middle School; this is regardless of whether the student has a formally identified SEND.
+The specialist teachers in the Learning Support department see a considerable number of students during their time in the Middle School; this is regardless of whether or not the student has a formally identified SEND.
 Lessons, either 1:1 or small groups, are provided on a rotational basis to reduce impact on academic lessons.
 In the sessions, we target areas specifically related to a student's SEND, such as literacy for dyslexic pupils and organisational skills for those with ADHD.
 With students without an identified difference, we look at techniques that can be applied across curriculum subjects such as workload management and revision and study skills.
 Learning support teachers can also assist with subject-specific skills and lessons can provide an opportunity to recap and reinforce particular topics or concepts.

 Requests for learning support can come from the student themselves, their tutor/ housemaster or their teachers.
-The department also carries out preliminary screening for specific learning differences and is part of the implementation of exam arrangements, as well as monitoring the effectiveness of such arrangements.
+The department also carries out preliminary screening for specific learning differences and is part of the process of assessing for and implementing exam arrangements.
+We also monitor the use and effectiveness of any such arrangement granted.